220613-pwa-ext/training/review/week-1.md

             - Current version of Python
             - Not backwards compatible with Python 2
             - All existing Python 2 code would need to be updated by developers to be able to run within the Python 3 ecosystem
-* Git
-    - Version control system
-    - Used for managing versions of a project
-        - These versions are known as commits
-    - Project structure
-        - Working directory
-            - Containing all of the files you are actually working with in your project
-        - .git folder
-            - Staging area
-                - Files from the working directory are added to the staging area using `git add`
-            - Local repository
-                - Files from the staging area are committed to the local repository using `git commit`
-        - Remote repository
-            - Exists in another location
-                - Ex.
-Github, Gitlab, BitBucket, SourceForge
-            - Changes from the local repository can be pushed to the remote repository using `git push`
-    - Git commands
-        - `git init`
-            - Initialize a new local repository
-        - `git remote`
-            - Used to configure remote repositories that the local repository should be linked to
-            - ex. `git remote add origin <link>`
-        - `git log`
-            - Display the history of commits
-        - `git reset`
-            - Rollback to previous commits
-        - `git clone`
-            - Clones the remote repository to your computer and creates a local repository
-        - `git pull`
-            - "Pulls the latest changes from the remote repository to the local repository"
-            - Combination of two commands
-                - `git fetch`
-                - `git merge`
-        - `git fetch`
-            - Download the changes made from the remote repository
-            - Does not affect the working directory
-        - `git merge`
-            - Merging changes from one branch into another branch
-        - `git checkout`
-            - Switching the branch that you are on
-        - `git branch`
-            - Create a new branch
-        - Typical Git workflow
-            - `git status`
-            - `git add`
-            - `git commit`
-            - `git push`
-* IDEs
-    - Integrated development environment
-        - Provides useful productivity features for development
-            - Linting
-            - Execution
-            - Debugging
-            - Running tests
-            - etc.
-        - Language-specific
-    - Example
-        - PyCharm
-* Text editors
-    - You can write code using text editors
-    - Source code is just "plain-text"
-    - Examples
-        - Visual Studio Code
-        - Notepad
-        - Notepad++
-        - Sublime Text

 * Python Keywords
     - Reserved words that cannot be used as identifiers

 * Python identifiers
     - Names for variables, classes, or functions
     - Rules
         - valid: a-z, A-Z, 0-9, _
         - invalid: !@#$%^&*()
         - Cannot start with a number

 * Python datatypes
     - `str`
     - Numeric types